Frequent Questions

 If an inmate makes a collect call, the person accepting a collect call from an inmate will pay for the cost of the call.
 The recipient must accept the collect call charges.

-If a family member or friend on the inmate's approved calling list sets up an account with CSA specific to his phone number, then that account will be charged for the calls at the debit call rates.
+If a family member or friend on an approved calling list sets up an account specific to their phone number, then that account will be charged for the calls at the debit call rates.

 What if I don't want an inmate to call me?